 The HAW/FH concept

-The first HAW/FH were established around 50 years ago, when they were known as “Fachhochschulen” (technical colleges).
-These days, many of the HAW/FH have been renamed “Hochschule für Angewandte Wissenschaften” (university of applied sciences).
-With their focus on applied research and teaching, Germany’s more than 200 HAW/FH account for an important part of the German higher education and research landscape, alongside the more traditional universities that concentrate to a greater extent on basic research.
+The first HAW/FH were established around 50 years ago, when they were known as “” (technical colleges).
+These days, there are different designations for these higher education institutions, but the common term "Hochschule für Angewandte Wissenschaften" (university of applied sciences) has become established.
+With their focus on applied research and teaching, Germany’s more than 200 HAW/FH account for an important part of the German higher education and research landscape, alongside the more traditional that concentrate to a greater extent on basic research.
 The strengths of the former include modern conditions for teaching and learning, as well as relatively small class sizes.
 Applicational relevance and an orientation towards vocational requirements are always prioritised.
 Students routinely engage in practical exercises, such as laboratory experiments or work in project groups.
-What is more, internships or practical semesters tend to be compulsory.
+What is more, or practical tend to be compulsory.

 Courses on offer and eligibility requirements

-A higher education entrance qualification is required to enrol at a German HAW/FH.
-In Germany, this could be the or the .
-Certain can likewise secure an applicant a place at an HAW/FH.
-Depending on subject and degree course, applicants will often also need to show that they have completed a preliminary internship, a course of vocational training or a one-year internship in their chosen field.
+A is required to at a German HAW/FH.
+In Germany, this could be the allgemeine Hochschulreife or Abitur, the fachgebundene Hochschulreife or the Fachhochschulreife.
+Certain vocational qualifications (only in German) can likewise secure an applicant a place at an HAW/FH.
+Depending on subject and degree course, applicants will often also need to show that they have completed a preliminary internship, a course of or a one-year internship in their chosen field.

-Prospective students can attend what is known as a Studienkolleg – a foundation course for a year – during which they can acquire the skills they will need for certain degree programmes, assuming they do not already have them.
-International students can use the DAAD’s to gain an initial overview, and should also ascertain as quickly as possible what the admission requirements are for their degree course of choice at the HAW/FH.
+Prospective students can attend what is known as a – a foundation course for a year – during which they can acquire the skills they will need for certain degree programmes, assuming they do not already have them.
+International students can use the DAAD’s database on admission requirements to gain an initial overview, and should also ascertain as quickly as possible what the admission requirements are for their degree course of choice at the HAW/FH.

 Contact with industry partners also presents opportunities for international students